Pioneering zero carbon pig iron plant in the USA

 The HIsmelt Green Pig Iron Project will be one of the first green pig iron plants in the US, with a defined path to “Net Zero” carbon emissions.
 This project is expected to produce 1.3M tpa of pig iron in the Ohio Valley, using low-cost, locally sourced raw materials to produce the lowest cost pig iron in North America.

 The Plant will use the HIsmelt iron-making technology, that has undergone 40-years of intensive development by the world’s leading mining and steel companies, with more than $1.5bn of investment to-date.
 HIsmelt Technology is the only proven, commercialised and environmentally acceptable alternative to the blast furnace globally.

 This project has a highly competitive target cash cost due to the unique flexibility of the HIsmelt process, which will allow the Plant to use locally sourced low-cost ferrous “wastes”, such as C-fines (ultra-fine slag fines that cannot be recycled elsewhere), millscale, steel works slags, dusts, sludges, as well as low-grade iron.
 The elimination of coke ovens, pellet plant and blast furnace (or pellet plant, DRI plant and melter) means low capital is required for this project.

 Significant “green credentials”

-The Plant will produce 30% less CO2 than a comparable BF plant during the first few years of operation, moving to “Net Zero” emissions with a planned replacement of coal by locally sourced biomass char shortly after the start of operation.
+The Plant will emit “Net Zero” emissions via the use of locally sourced biomass char.
 Remediation and clean-up of legacy steel wastes, which cannot be recycled or removed profitably by any other operation.
 The plant generates excess power that can be used to generate hydrogen.